Items tagged “musculoskeletal”

 Paget disease of the bone is a common, chronic bone disorder characterised by excessive abnormal bone remodelling.
-It frequently affects the pelvis, spine, skull and proximal long bones and has characteristic radiographic features.
-Epidemiology It is relatively common and can affect up to 4% o...
+The classically described radiological appearances are expanded bone with a coarsened trabecular pattern.
+The pelvis, spine, skull, and proximal long bones are most frequently affec...

-Parosteal osteosarcoma is a subtype of osteosarcoma, and arises from the outer layer of the periosteum.
+Parosteal osteosarcoma is a subtype of osteosarcoma and arises from the outer layer of the periosteum.
 Epidemiology It is the most common type of juxtacortical or surface osteosarcoma and accounts for ~5% of all osteosarcomas.
-It typically presents in early adulthood and middle age with a pe...
+It typically presents in early adulthood and middle age with a pea...

 Tumoral calcinosis is a rare familial condition characterised by painless, periarticular masses.
 The term should be strictly used to refer to a disease caused by a hereditary metabolic dysfunction of phosphate regulation associated with massive periarticular calcinosis and should not be used to ...